ProjectDVN/dvn-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Project DVN's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+**Project DVN** is a powerful, user-friendly and flexible free open-source visual novel engine written in the D programming language.
+It's designed to help creators craft immersive, interactive narrative experiences.
+Whether you're a solo storyteller, an indie developer, or a studio, Project DVN provides the tools and flexibility needed to bring your stories to life.
+No advanced technical skills required.
+Start your journey today!

 .. note::

-   This project is under active development.
+   This project and its documentation is under active development.

 Contents
 --------